 University of Colorado Boulder

 Note: We encourage you to submit materials as early as possible.
 Documentation may be submitted prior to admission.
 However, it is not reviewed until the student contacts Disability Services to request a review after being officially admitted to CU.

 Once the documentation and the application form have been submitted, the student must schedule an intake appointment to discuss accommodations, procedures, and services.
 When a student contacts Disability Services to schedule an intake, Disability Services counts out five business days to the intake appointment date.
-This scheduling process allows Disability Access Coordinators adequate time to review the student's file prior to the intake.
+This scheduling process allows Access Coordinators adequate time to review the student's file prior to the intake.

-The intake appointment will last about 30-45 minutes and is conducted one on one between the Disability Access Coordinator and the student.
-Parents will have an opportunity to meet with the student and Disability Access Coordinator for the last 10 minutes of the Intake Appointment (should this be requested by the student).
+The intake appointment will last about 30-45 minutes and is conducted one on one between the Access Coordinator and the student.
+Parents will have an opportunity to meet with the student and Access Coordinator for the last 10 minutes of the Intake Appointment (should this be requested by the student).

 After the intake appointment, students who have been approved for accommodations will be sent a letter, via email, to be given to their professors each semester.
 Students must print these letters and meet with each professor to discuss the arrangements for receiving accommodations.
 Instructors do not have to provide accommodations to students if they have not been informed of the need in a timely manner.